dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 If excitations are indeed "particle-like" and they are indistinguishable, can we classify them in a similar fashion to elementary particles (being either bosons or fermions)?
 Yes, we say that there are three types of anyons in the toric code: $$e$$ anyon (single vertex excitation), $$m$$ anyon (single plaquette excitation) and $$\epsilon$$ anyon (or a dyon) consisting of vertex and plaquette excitations bound together. $$e$$ and $$m$$ anyons in the toric code have abelian bosonic statistics i.e. the many-body state is invariant under exchanging two identical $$e$$ and $$m$$ anyons.
 It turns out that $$\epsilon$$ anyons are fermions.

+**Fact 4:** Three types of (anyonic) excitations correspond to vertex, plaquette and "dyonic" violations and these have bosonic, bosonic and fermionic exchange statistics respectively.
+{:.note}

 <!-- What changes if we introduce open boundary conditions? -->